Moderation (statistics): Example

 In this case, the role of x_{2} as a moderating variable is accomplished by evaluating b_{3}, the parameter estimate for the interaction term.
 See linear regression for discussion of statistical evaluation of parameter estimates in regression analyses.

+For binary outcomes analyzed with logistic regression, however, the coefficient of an interaction term does not necessarily measure moderation on the probability scale.
+Because the logistic transformation is nonlinear, an interaction can be significant on the log-odds scale but not on the probability scale, or vice versa; probability-scale moderation can instead be evaluated using differences in marginal probabilities.

 Multicollinearity in moderated regression

 In moderated regression analysis, a new interaction predictor ($x_1x_2$) is calculated.
 However, the new interaction term may be correlated with the two main effects terms used to calculate it.
 This is the problem of multicollinearity in moderated regression.
 Multicollinearity tends to cause coefficients to be estimated with higher standard errors and hence greater uncertainty.

 Mean-centering (subtracting raw scores from the mean) may reduce multicollinearity, resulting in more interpretable regression coefficients.
 However, it does not affect the overall model fit.

 Post-hoc probing of interactions

 Like simple main effect analysis in ANOVA, in post-hoc probing of interactions in regression, we are examining the simple slope of one independent variable at the specific values of the other independent variable.
 Below is an example of probing two-way interactions.